linh0404/Bamazon.com/README.md

 Happy shopping!

 # Getting Started
-Make sure you install all the dependancies you need for the project.
+Make sure you install all the dependancies you need for the project including node.js and mySQL

-Once you have node.js installed, navigate to the directory and enter the following commands into terminal
+Once you have these installed, navigate to the directory and enter the following commands into terminal

 Logging in as a customer
 ```
+git clone git@github.com:linh0404/Bamazon.com.git
+cd bamazon
 npm install
 node bamazonCustomer.js
 ```